-Mouth care for people with dementia
+Mouth care and oral health for people with dementia

 Maintaining good oral health is important for everyone, helping prevent problems like cavities, infections and pain.